Snaatak-Infra-Titans/sprint-0/ubuntu/sop/Sysctl.md

 ## References

-* Ubuntu systemctl Documentation
+* Ubuntu sysctl Documentation
-* systemd Official Docs
+* Linux Kernel Docs

 ---

 ## Notes

-This SOP is designed for beginners and follows standard internal documentation format.
+This version is **super beginner-friendly** with simple explanations and real examples.